 The truth was that it worked for my parents.
 It upset me so much back in the day since they believed that I was the reason behind our problems.
 They could not understand that it all started because my sister was never sorry for anything.

-Will It Kill Me To Admit That I Am In The Wrong?
+Will It Kill Me To Admit That I Am Wrong?

-For people with psychological rigidity, they tend to bask in the thought that they were always right.
+For the people with psychological rigidity, they tend to bask in the thought that they were always right – that they will never know the benefit of self-questioning.
 That’s where they gain strength; that’s how they get by in life.
-However, if you have learned anything above, you would know how faulty that mindset was.
+However, if they had learned anything above, they would know how faulty the said mindset was.

-This is a good one because the answer is always no. Hearing that from other people or me might get some resistance from her.
-But if the answer came out from her mouth, she would have no choice but to listen to herself.
+This is a good one because the answer is always no. Hearing that from the other people or me might get some resistance from her.
+But if the answer came out from her mouth, she would have no choice but to self-question or listen to herself.

-My sister continued to get counseling for months.
-Although psychological rigidity was technically not a mental illness, it was too tough to shake off.
+My sister continued to get therapy for months.
+Although psychological rigidity was technically not the mental illness, it was too tough to shake off.
 But once she agreed to peel off her shields one by one, it became easier for her to alter her mindset than ever.
-It was all a counselor – and a big sister – could ask for.
+It was all the therapist – and the big sister – could ask for.

 In my case, though, I love my little sister when we were both younger.
 No one had to ask me twice to share my toys with her because I would give them to her immediately.
 I also loved knowing that I was her big sister and boasted about it to my playmates.
 However, the more we grew up, the more I found it hard to love her.